Medabots: Medabots

-Another important aspect is the story of Henry, the store clerk who sold Metabee to Ikki.
-It is revealed that he is, quite obviously, Phantom Renegade.
-A running gag of the series was Henry almost telling everyone he is the Phantom Renegade, with no one ever discovering this fact.
-Space Medafighter X is introduced, who is another one of Henry's secret identities, the number one Medafighter in Japan.
-Later during the World Finals, he rarely shows up to the fights, instead sending substitutes and working behind the scenes.
-This being because he supposedly started The Ten Days of Darkness, which occurred eight years before the events in the series during the World Robattle Cup when Henry fought as Hikaru Agata with the original Metabee (however, the medal was different).
-The Medabots went on a rampage during the Ten Days of Darkness which stopped when Henry was forced to kill his Medabot by destroying his medal.
+Another important character is Henry, a store clerk who sold Metabee to Ikki and is revealed to be the Phantom Renegade.
+A running gag in the series was Henry almost revealing he is the Phantom Renegade, but no one ever discovering this fact.
+Space Medafighter X, another one of Henry's secret identities, is the number one Medafighter in Japan.
+Later, during the World Finals, he rarely shows up to fights, instead sending substitutes and working behind the scenes.
+This is because he supposedly started the Ten Days of Darkness, which occurred eight years before the events of the series during the World Robattle Cup when Henry fought as Hikaru Agata with the original Metabee; however, the medal was different.
+During the Ten Days of Darkness, the Medabots went on a rampage, which stopped when Henry was forced to kill his Medabot by destroying his medal.

-At the end of the second season, it is revealed that Victor (a medafighter for Team Kenya and Warbandit's owner) was helping Dr. Meta-Evil to get medals during the tournament.
+At the end of the second season, it is revealed that Victor, a Medafighter for Team Kenya and Warbandit's owner, was helping Dr. Meta-Evil to get medals during the tournament.
 During the finals, Metabee and Warbandit continue to fight, even with their partners lost and their bodies damaged.
-It is during this event that Dr. Meta-Evil starts his plan using Metabee and Warbandit's medals; trapping them both in a dream.
-However, Ikki manages to get Metabee to wake up from the dream, while the other medabots, free now, help Metabee to fight against Dr. Meta-Evil.
+During the event, Dr. Meta-Evil starts his plan using Metabee and Warbandit's medals, trapping them in a dream.
+However, Ikki manages to wake Metabee from the dream, and the other Medabots, now free, help Metabee fight against Dr. Meta-Evil.

-Later in the series, Medabots are found to be actually thousands of years old; remnants of an ancient civilization who called themselves Medalorians.
-The Medalorians were obsessed with war, and to become more effective warriors they fastened metal armor to themselves.
+Later in the series, Medabots are revealed to be thousands of years old, being remnants of an ancient civilization who called themselves Medalorians.
+The Medalorians were obsessed with war and, to become more effective warriors, fastened metal armor to themselves.
 However, their wars decimated the civilization, and the survivors coded their memories onto hexagonal pieces of metal.
-These, "Medals", cloned and mass-produced by the Medabot Corporation (a corporation founded by Dr. Aki), are the Medabot equivalent of a brain and soul.
+These "Medals", cloned and mass-produced by the Medabot Corporation founded by Dr. Aki, are the Medabot equivalent of a brain and soul.
 The original medals, referred to as rare medals, are kept in storage because of the extreme power they have.
-After Dr. Meta-Evil was defeated, Professor Hushi was revealed to have been saved from some aliens as he invites Dr. Meta-Evil with him on a space trip ultimately resulting in the disbandment of the Rubberobo Gang.
+After Dr. Meta-Evil was defeated, Professor Hushi was revealed to have been saved from aliens as he invites Dr. Meta-Evil with him on a space trip, ultimately resulting in the disbandment of the Rubberobo Gang.